hschellman/training-docs/_episodes/07-grid-job-submission.md

 ```bash
 tar --exclude '.git' -czf may2023tutorial.tar.gz may2023tutorial/localProducts_larsoft_v09_63_00_e20_prof may2023tutorial/work setupmay2023tutorial-grid.sh
 ```
+Note how we have excluded the contents of ".git" directories in the various packages, since we don't need any of that in our jobs.
+It turns out that the .git directory can sometimes account for a substantial fraction of a package's size on disk!

 Then submit another job (in the following we keep the same submit file as above):

 ```bash